What’s Ahead for the Housing Market? Here’s What to Expect in the Second Half of 2025

 So… Should You Move Now?

 If you’ve been waiting for the “perfect” market, here’s the truth: there’s no such thing.
-But right now, we have a rare mix of more choices for buyers and steady demand for well-marketed homes.
+But right now, we have a rare mix of more choices for buyers and steady demand for well-positioned homes.
 That’s a window worth paying attention to.